brainrake/consistent/README.md

 If people believe it, it's also a way to change their behavior, by changing the incentives.
 Eg. don't fuck children, you'll go to jail.
 If we find out.
 There are no children in jail, and your asshole is in grave danger.
 So yeah, you should know that in case you "decide" to do it.
 You can't really decide either way, but just knowing makes you less likely to do it.

 Yeah, I know, it's creepy.
 I have no choice but to say that free will is a good thing.
 And you had no choice but to read this tripe.
 And if we hadn't, it would have been because of old shit or random shit.

+## Science bitches!
+It works!

+Interconnected models of the external world, webs of truth woven from the fabric of reality.

+Scientific truf is
+- falsifiable
+- attempted to be falsified, unsuccessfully (for a range of circumstances)
+- according to bayesian confirmation theory, confirmed by experiments that show it more probable if the experiment succeeds (a bit problematic, no quantified model exists)

+Well, these are crutches anyway.
+The point is, we try as best we can to eliminate the possibility that we're wrong.
+And we have developed good ways to do it.
+We apply them to other areas of life and cringe.

+## Two slits, one (black) hole

+So there's this annoying thing, we don't have one model to describe the basic workings of physics.
+We have two.
+Quantum field theory and general relativity.

+Note: string theory and AdS/CFT seem to point towards a physical Theory of Everything.
+It's still some ways off.

+Well, it seems like, for now, we have to live with disparate theories that only partially overlap.
+We can't (yet?) derive classical mechanics from quantum mechanics.
+It seems the problem is NP-complete [link].
+But we can for example derive statistical thermodynamics from newtonian mechanics.
+Even so, there's new math to be discovered and new connections to be made.

+## Applied Shit

+There seems to be this scale where each item is the "applied" version of the preciding one:

+- philosophy
+- math
+- physics
+- chemistry
+- biology
+- psychology
+- socioeconomics

+See xkcd.

+We have translations between nearby fields, and it does seem to be a continuum, so we just have to close the gaps, and find translations between fields farther from each other.